My father abandoned me — why?

 - Avoid alcohol and drugs as these can exasperate the ill feelings you are experiencing now.

 - Reach out to others in your community by volunteering and/or mentoring others (i.e., Big Buddy programs).

 - Participate in activities that you enjoy and that help you relax (i.e. walking, yoga, meditation, listening to music, etc.).

 - Talk about your feelings with family, friends, and/or counseling professionals

 List adapted from Anger Management from Villanova University

-If you are a student at Columbia and would like to speak with a counselor/psychologist about this issue, you can make an appointment with a counseling professional from Counseling and Psychological Services (CPS) by calling x4-2878.
-Also keep in mind that the CPS offers Groups and Workshops for which you can sign up by calling x4-2878.
+If you think you may find it beneficial to speak with a counselor/psychologist about this issue, you can talk to your health care proivder about options.
 Your local YM/YWCA may also have groups where you can share your feelings with other people who have gone through similar situations.
 While you may not be able to fully get to the bottom of why your father left, you can certainly look within — and reach out to others — to begin the healing process.